 Bring the family and join us for a scavenger hunt near the creek.
 Come hike along the creek with us and discover what plants and animals exist there.
 Have you ever seen a newt before?
 What do you know about the Sycamore trees?
 Grab your rain coats and rubber boots and and join us to find the answers to questions like these.
 This event will occur rain or shine so be prepared to wander around the creek.

-Maybe there will even be some boat races.
+Maybe there will even be some boat and rubber ducky races.
 You just never know.

 Bring your own lunch or snacks.